CarliJoy/intersection_examples/specification.rst

 ========

 This PEP proposes the addition of intersection types.
-They are denoted as Intersection[A, B] or A & B and they describe values that have both types A and B.
+They are denoted as `A & B` or `Intersection[A, B]` and they describe values that have both types A and B.
 Intersection types serve as a complementary concept to union types introduced in PEP-484.
 The primary use cases for intersection types include: mixin classes, which require certain APIs to